The Importance of Structure

 (1) The 70th week of Daniel (7 years)

 Dan 9:27 – “And he will make a firm covenant with the many for one week, but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate.”

-As explained in The 70th Week of Daniel, this is a seven year period.
+As explained in The 70th Week of Daniel, this is a period that lasts for seven Biblical years.
 It begins with a ruler who makes a firm covenant with Israel for seven years, but at the midpoint there will be an abomination in which this ruler stops the sacrifices in the sanctuary, in opposition to God and His people.
-This event at the midpoint divides it into two 3 1/2 year periods.
-In the end this wicked ruler will meet his decreed destruction.
+This event at the midpoint divides it into two 3 1/2 year (or 1260-day) periods.

 Dan 7:25-27 – ‘He will speak out against the Most High and wear down the saints of the Highest One, and he will intend to make alterations in times and in law; and they will be given into his hand for a time, times, and half a time.
 26But the court will sit for judgment, and his dominion will be taken away, annihilated and destroyed forever.
 27‘Then the sovereignty, the dominion and the greatness of all the kingdoms under the whole heaven will be given to the people of the saints of the Highest One; His kingdom will be an everlasting kingdom, and all the dominions will serve and obey Him.